LeonardDavid/bnn_on_gpu/README.md

 ## Run layers on GPU in different parallel configurations:
 - Revert previous steps in case they were performed
+- Do NOT comment out the STEP layers (i.e. the layers running on CPU by default)

 ### Available parallel configurations:
 - *PROFILE X* – data-images